Emlyn Hughes: Legacy

 Eight days after Hughes' death, England players wore black armbands in a friendly against Spain.
 England forward Wayne Rooney attracted controversy after throwing his black armband to the floor, following a 42nd minute substitution for Alan Smith.
 Rooney later apologised.

 Hughes was voted at No.10 on the official Liverpool Football Club web site poll "100 Players Who Shook The Kop".
 A statue of Hughes was unveiled in his birthplace of Barrow-in-Furness in 2008.
 It is placed in front of a new office building on Abbey Road which was also named Emlyn Hughes House after him.
 A cancer support charity in Hughes' name is run by the Freemasons of Tapton Masonic Hall in Sheffield, of which Hughes was a member.
 Hughes is also remembered at Anfield, a statue of him being carried by Bob Paisley was unveiled in 2020.

 Awards

-In 1980, Hughes was decorated with the OBE for services to football, and later featured on the television tribute show This Is Your Life.
+In the 1980 New Year Honours, Hughes was appointed Officer of the Order of the British Empire (OBE) for services to football, and later featured on the television tribute show This Is Your Life.

 On 24 July 2008, it was announced that Hughes would be inducted into the National Football Museum's Hall of Fame.
 The National Football Museum in Preston started its Hall of Fame in 2002 with the inductees chosen by a selection panel that included Gordon Banks, Sir Trevor Brooking, Sir Alex Ferguson, Sir Bobby Charlton, Jack Charlton, Mark Lawrenson and Gary Lineker.
 The awards were presented at the annual ceremony, held at the Millennium Mayfair Hotel in London on 18 September.